FreshetDMS/FDBench/fdbench-automation/README.md

 * Collect metrics and results
 * Upload them to somewhere based on experiment configuration

+## Details

+* We need to spawn Kafka clusters with different configurations (Different IOPS, CPUs, number of disks, default partitions, replication factors)
+* Then we need to run different workloads and collect metrics
+* Workload is a YARN app
+* So we need a YARN deployment too

 # TODO

 * Improve makefs role (*Multiple disk support is not necessary at this stage*)